π£ Tech Debt¶

 -

 We override and wrap methods from other libraries to track their invocation or API use.
-Overriding for tracking invocation is done in the base
+The OTEL-based instrumentation uses the

 "HACK009" -- Cannot reliably determine whether a function referred to by an object that implements